Musix GNU+Linux

 Musix GNU+Linux is a discontinued live CD and DVD Linux distribution for the IA-32 processor family based on Debian.
 It contained a collection of software for audio production, graphic design, video editing and general-purpose applications.

 Musix GNU+Linux was one of the few Linux distributions recognized by the Free Software Foundation as being composed completely of free software.

-The main language used in development discussion and documentation was Spanish.
+The main language used in development discussions and documentation was Spanish.

 Software

 Musix 2.0

 Musix 2.0 was developed using the live-helper scripts from the Debian-Live project.
 The first Alpha version of Musix 2.0 was released on 25 March 2009 including two realtime-patched Linux-Libre kernels.

 On 17 May 2009 the first beta version of Musix 2.0 was released.